MVVM in iOS with SwiftUI (Detailed Example + Pitfalls)

 Conclusions

-The MVVM pattern provides a useful architectural idea: the views in an iOS app often need dedicated objects.
-These are the view models of MVVM.
+The MVVM pattern introduces a crucial architectural idea: the necessity of dedicated objects for views in an iOS app, namely the view models of MVVM.

-There is only so much this article can cover about an app’s full architecture.
-As I mentioned, complex apps often need global objects.
+This article has limitations in covering an app’s entire architecture.
+As previously mentioned, complex apps often necessitate global objects.

-There are also some problems that a strict approach to MVVM does not address.
-For example, why does the NavigationView in the example above go into the main app structure?
-And what happens in apps with tricky navigation?
+Additionally, a strict adherence to MVVM fails to address specific problems.
+For instance, why does the NavigationStack in the above example fit into the main app structure?
+What happens in apps with intricate navigation systems?

 Architecting SwiftUI apps with MVC and MVVM